 Figure 11.
 Evolution of the magnetic plus kinetic energy per field line divided by the sum of the energy of all field lines for the model APR+DH 1.4.
 The field lines are labeled by their crossing point with the equator.
 The pulse reaches the surface at around 70 ms for the first time and the crossing time is about 130 ms. Left panels: simulation without crust, right panels: simulation including crust.
 The upper and low panels differ by the location of the initial perturbation.
-Color scale ranges from white (minimum) to red-black (maximum).

-Two initial perturbations differing only by the location of the star get reflected at the surface and travel back towards the center.
-Any deviations from traveling perfectly along the initially excited field lines is caused by a numerical coupling of different field lines and the very weak coupling through the boundary condition at the surface of the star.
+Color scale ranges from white (minimum) to red-black (maximum). deviations from traveling perfectly along the initially excited field lines is caused by a numerical coupling of different field lines and the very weak coupling through the boundary condition at the surface of the star.
 Taking a crust into account but imposing the same initial perturbations the wave packets are spread whenever entering the crust, which happens at around 70 ms for the first time, and subsequently after about every 130 ms (right panels).
 For initial data located at field lines crossing the equator around 2 to 3 km (lower right panel), the spread is more drastic.
 After some reflections there are phases (around 700 and 850 ms), when no significant perturbation amplitudes can be found around the field lines which initially carried the perturbation.
 However, the scenario of an initially localized wave packet considered here cannot rule out the existence of standing waves along individual field lines.
-Nevertheless, it suggests that additional effects may be introduced by the spreading of wave packets in the crust which probably change the Alfvén continuum of our semianalytic model, where one assumes standing waves which get reflected at the crust-core interface (or at the surface for stronger magnetic fields).

-5.3.5 Conservation of angular momentum
+Nevertheless, it suggests that additional effects may be introduced by the spreading of wave packets in the crust which probably change the Alfvén continuum of our semi-analytic model, where one assumes standing waves which get reflected at the crust-core interface (or at the surface for stronger magnetic fields).
+5.3.5 Conservation of angular momentum Analyzing the convergence properties of our numerical simulations in the intermediate magnetic field case is more complicated because the contributions to the stress-energy tensor from the magnetic field and the shear are of the same order of magnitude.
+The two extreme regimes have been tested above (purely shear oscillations) or in Cerdá-Durán et al. (2009) (purely Alfvén oscillations).
+In the